jeetsukumaran/DendroPy/doc/source/glossary.rst

         which the edge extends to link *from* the other node, termed the :term:`tail node`.
 The head node is the :term:`child node` of the :term:`tail node`,  and the :term:`tail node` is the :term:`parent node` of the head node.
-The :term:`edge` is said to subtend or be incident to the head node.
+The :term:`edge` is said to subtend, or be incident, to the head node.

+    leaf edge
+    terminal edge
+    external edge
+    outer edge
+        An :term:`edge` that has an :term:`leaf node` as a :term:`head node`.

     leaf node
     tip node
     terminal node
     external node
     outer node
-        An leaf :term:`node` (also known as a tip, outer node, external node, or terminal node) is any :term:`node` that does not have :term:`children
+        A :term:`node` that does not have any :term:`child nodes <child node>` descending from it.
+Also known as a tip, outer node, external node, or terminal node.
-        <child node>`.

     node
         A fundamental unit of a :term:`tree`, representing a value or values.